t4k1t/siun/README.md

 ## Criteria

-`siun` checks various criteria to determine how urgent updates are.
-Each criterion has a `weight` which contributes to a total `score`.
-This `score` is then compared to a list of thresholds to determine wheter updates are `available`, `recommended` or `required`.
+`siun` checks a configurable list of criteria to determine how urgent updates are.
+Each criterion is defined in the `[[v2_criteria]]` section of your config file, specifying its type (`name`), parameters, and a `weight` that contributes to the total urgency `score`.
+The combined score from all matched criteria is then compared against your configured thresholds to determine the update status.

 ### Built-in criteria

 The following criteria are built-in:
 - `available`: Any updates are available
 - `count`: Number of available updates exceeds threshold
-- `critical`: Any of the available updates is considered a critical package
+- `pattern`: Any of the available updates is considered an important package based on the configured regex pattern
 - `lastupdate`: Time since last update has exceeded threshold

 ### Custom criteria